Commencement

 • Small clutch bags, with or without a handle or strap, that do not exceed 4.5” x 6.5” x 1”.

-Fans will be asked to return non-approved bags or other prohibited items to their vehicle prior to arena entry.
+Guests will be asked to return non-approved bags or other prohibited items to their vehicle prior to arena entry.
 There is no check-in location for prohibited bags or items at the Bryce Jordan Center.

 All media representatives with necessary bags and equipment must enter the Bryce Jordan Center at the media entrance to have each item inspected and tagged prior to entering the Bryce Jordan Center.